NeoMatrix14241/MagickNAPS2/ReadMe.txt

+# MagickNAPS2
+A custom script that utilizes both ImageMagick 7 and NAPS2 for Image Preprocessing and OCR

 # NAPS2 Batch OCR Processing Script

-A PowerShell script for automated OCR processing of images using NAPS2 and ImageMagick, with support for folder structure preservation and image optimization.
+A PowerShell script for automated OCR processing of images using NAPS2 and ImageMagick, with support for folder structure preservation and image preprocessing.

 ## Features